 Apollo says that he and Clay used to hang out at the Space Centre after school a lot.
 How did he not meet Athena in that time?
 He's 5 years older than her, and became friends with Clay in middle school, which is usually only 3 grades.
 Therefore, he should have met her at least once or twice.
 Even if you argue that they only went in high school, there would have been 2 years where he would have been able to bump into Athena.
 Clay for certain should have met Athena, since he was at the centre even more than Apollo and seemed to be considered part of the staff.
 Why doesn't she know him?

 Maybe the robotics lab and the like were closed off to the public?
-The Cykes family residence is in the space centre (if I remember correctly, they say it's near to the Robotics Lab).
-Plus not only that, but Director Cosmos says that back then the space centre had really tight security.
-It can be assumed that while Apollo and Clay would have been allowed in, say, the more low security parts like the lounge, they wouldn't be allowed in the more development/research parts like the fourth floor where the robotics lab is.
+The Cykes family residence is in the Space Center (if I remember correctly, they say it's near to the Robotics Lab).
+Not only that, but Director Cosmos says that back then the Space Center had really tight security.
+It can be assumed that while Apollo and Clay would have been allowed in, say, the more low-security parts like the lounge, they wouldn't be allowed in the more development/research parts like the fourth floor where the robotics lab is.
 Even if we assume they went there before Athena's mother was killed, Athena most likely would spend her time mainly on the forth floor and therefore wouldn't run into Apollo or Clay.
 And after her mother's murder, it's pretty much assumed that she never left the forth floor AT ALL.
 As for Clay running into her when he went all the time...I remember this point being brought up in the actual case.
-Someone, I believe The Phantom, notes that since Clay was in the same building where Athena was living so often, it wasn't unreasonable that she could have developed some motive to want Clay dead over time.
-Athena never straight out denies knowing Clay as well.
-It can be assumed that Athena just didn't mention that she saw him before a few times because she wanted to avoid that she lives at the centre.
-She could very well know Clay, directly or other-wise.
+Apollo notes that since Clay was in the same building where Athena was living so often, it wasn't unreasonable that she could have developed some motive to want Clay dead over time.
+Athena never straight-out denies knowing Clay as well.
+It can be assumed that Athena just didn't mention that she saw him before a few times because she wanted to avoid that she lives at the center.
+She could very well know Clay, directly or otherwise.
 But either way, even if she didn't ever see Clay, it can be assumed that the reason is because, at the end of the day, Clay was still just a high school kid who didn't have high level access to the robotics lab and surrounding area.

 I thought Athena went to Europe almost immediately after her mother died to live with relatives, like Ema did in Case 1-5?
 Before her mum died, we know Athena went to school, that's how she met Juniper, so she should and could have bumped into the boys when coming home from school, since the younger grades get out after the older students do, ergo they'd be at the lab when she got home from school.
 Athena also remarks in her narrative at the end of Case 3 that she never got to meet Clay because he was murdered.
 It takes a lot of coincidences, I'd think, for them to never meet, unless there's some back entrance that Athena would use to come home and stayed in her room when she wasn't at school.
 Since Apollo and Aura seem to know each other well, I assumed that they'd been to the robotics lab a lot as teenagers.